DreamPropeller: Supercharge Text-to-3D Generation with Parallel Sampling: Conclusion

 \section{Conclusion}

-In this work, we introduce \model, a drop-in acceleration framework for all existing score distillation-based text-to-3D generation methods. \model{} operates on a generalization of Picard iteration which encompasses complications for 3D generation such as Adam optimization and changes in data dimension (as in 3D Gaussian Splatting).
-Our method can achieve more than 4x speedup for various predominant 3D representations and benefits more from heavier demand for GPU computation per iteration.
-We hope our framework serves as a significant step towards usable high-quality text-to-3D methods and inspires more advancements in the field to come.
+In this work, we introduce \model, a drop-in acceleration framework for all existing score distillation-based text-to-3D generation methods. \model{} can achieve more than 4x speedup for various predominant 3D representations and benefits more from heavier demand for GPU computation per iteration.
+We hope our framework serves as a significant step towards usable high-quality text-to-3D methods and inspires more advancements to come. \if\arxiv1